-In 2009, Lisac presided over one of the most successful women’s tennis campaigns in Georgia State history as the Panthers captured their first conference title to reach the NCAA Championships for the first time ever.
+In 2009, Lisac presided over one of the most successful women’s tennis campaigns in Georgia State history as the Panthers captured their first conference title to reach the NCAA Championship for the first time ever.
 GSU posted an 11-5 record and finished the year with a national ranking of No. 47.
 For his efforts, Lisac was honored as CAA Coach of the Year.

 In his coaching debut in 2007-08, Lisac led the Panthers to an 11-9 dual match record and a berth in the semifinals of the CAA Tournament.
 Three Panthers earned All-CAA honors; Dariana Kozmina, Martina Nitkova and Katerina Gresova.

-Last spring, Lisac’s team posted the highest GPA among all WVU teams with a 3.5435 GPA, including four players receiving Big 12 First Team All-Academic honors; Ikttesh Chahal, Hailey Barrett, Irinka Toidze and Vivian Tsui.
+In 2014, Lisac’s team posted the highest GPA among all WVU teams with a 3.5435 GPA, while four players received Academic All-Big 12 First Team honors: Irinka Toidze, Vivian Tsui, Chahal and Barrett.
 The Mountaineers also were named to the ITA All-Academic Team, with three individuals earning Scholar-Athlete awards: Oana Manole, Chahal and Toidze.

 At GSU, Lisac’s team posted the highest GPA among all GSU teams on several occasions, recording its highest GPA of 3.72 in the fall of 2007, including multiple Panthers named to the CAA Commissioner’s Academic Award list.
 Mateja Podgorsek also was named to the CoSIDA Academic All-District Second Team in 2008, while Martina Nitkova was honored as the 2009 CAA Scholar-Athlete of the Year for women’s tennis.